Napoleon & Miscavige

 Influence in high places?

-Despite what these days would be called war crimes, Napoleon continues to be regarded favourably by the French people and remains, paradoxically a hero to the French peoples.
+Despite what these days would be called war crimes, Napoleon continues to be regarded favourably by the French and remains, paradoxically a hero to the French peoples.
 Miscavige, however, is becoming more and more unpopular as more and more staff and parishioners leave the church and more of his crimes are exposed.

 Yet the authorities appear to want to do nothing, despite testimony by former victims of abuse and suffering despite deaths of a questionable nature.
 Many investigations have been initiated but, mysteriously, a point is reach where they die a sudden death.
 It has been suggested that this is because the government does not want to interfere in religious orders and how they treat their parishioners.
 Yet this did not stop WACO and even recently did not stop raids on: